This savory, spice rubbed pork roast with its rich basting sauce makes a wonderfully satisfying dinner.

 - Pre-heat oven to 425℉

-- Place pork into a roasting pan fitted with a rack or onto a baking sheet, fat side up, Score the top of the roast with a paring knife cutting about one inch into the meat.
+- Place your pork loin on the bed of garlic, herbs, and onion fat side up.
+Score the top of the roast with a paring knife cutting about one inch into the meat.1 onion, 1 whole bulb of garlic, fresh herb

-- Spice rub: Combine basil, cumin, cloves, rosemary and pepper in a small bowl and rub over the entire roast.
+- Spice rub: Combine basil, cumin, cloves, rosemary and pepper in a small bowl and rub over the entire roast.2 tablespoons basil, 2 tablespoons cumin, 2 tablespoons ground cloves, 2 tablespoons rosemary, 1/2 tablespoon pepper

 - Press garlic slices into the cuts.
-Top with chopped parsley.
+Top with chopped parsley.3 cloves garlic, handful of fresh parsley

-- Put the roast in the oven and cook for 15 minutes.
+- Put the roast in the oven on the middle rack and cook for 15 minutes.

 - Meanwhile prepare basting sauce.
-Whisk together oil, mustard, Red Boat and water in a small bowl.
+Whisk together oil, mustard, Red Boat and water in a small bowl.1/4 cup avocado oil, 2 tablespoons gluten free dijon mustard, 1 tablespoon Red Boat or Worcestershire sauce, 3 tablespoons water

 - Reduce the oven temperature to 350℉.Take the roast out of the oven and brush basting sauce generously over your roast.
 Then return roast to the oven until it reaches an optimal internal temperature of 150℉.
 Since oven temperatures vary, after an hour check the internal temperature of your roast.
 At this time, brush the basting sauce over the roast again.
 When your roast reaches the optimal temperature, remove it from the oven and give it another brushing with the basting sauce.
 Let the roast rest, uncovered, for 10 minutes before slicing.